Sabyasachi706/Employee-salary-prediction/README.md

 best_model.pkl: Saved machine learning model ready for deployment or further analysis.

 🚀 Future Improvements
-Add data visualization for EDA and model insights

 Integrate feature importance interpretation

 Develop a full-fledged user interface or API for easier use